aztecadmin/netflix-spot-takehome/README.md

 5. Run UI tests
    1. Run `npm run test` from within the `ui` directory.

-### How I spent my time

-My time was spent mainly on the UI (70%), although setting up the Apollo server took meaningful effort.

-My main concerns were using accurate types for my data on the UI, file structure management, creating a healthy level of modularity in the component design and testing.

-I would have liked to spent more time doing the following

-- Improve tests by adding more coverage and using more robust methods of accessing html elements within tests;
-- Come up with a more scaleable/re-usable way of generating mock data and mock queries for tests
-- Create more modularity around constant names throughout the app
-- Implement error handling throughout the app
-- Implement a style theme
-- Make the app mobile-friendly and responsive
-- Further modularize aspects of how the code fetches "config" data: for example, I currently hardcode the Netflix locations within the UI, but it would be better to fetch this and potentially other configuration related items from the backend upon startup of the app.
-- Further modularize my different table components depending on additional use cases that the app needs to support (e.g. the user can search more than just boba).
-- Choose and stick to a correct naming convention for "Store" and "Shop".
-(At some point, I started using these terms interchangeably and made a note to fix this but never got back to it.)

 ### Project Structure

 Although the project's scope is relatively small, I chose to employ best practices for my file structure that can accommodate feature and team growth.
 My approach is a hybrid between Domain Driven Design and [Component Driven Design](https://www.componentdriven.org/).